 Conclusion

-The industry still needs to move toward an IPv6 dominated internet to help prevent vulnerabilities at the network layer.
+The industry still needs to move toward an IPv6‑dominant internet to help address vulnerabilities at the network layer, especially as 5G pushes more IoT and firmware devices online that are not easily updated.

 That’s all for now folks.